khandu-utkarsh/khandu-utkarsh.github.io/my-website/public/projectMarkdown/frontendTech.md

+## Heading
-# Fontend Technologies: Exploring, Experimenting, and Implementing
+Fontend Technologies: Exploring, Experimenting, and Implementing
+---

+## Date
-**Date:** Jan 2025
+Jan 2025
+---

+## Type
+implementation
+---

+## Intro
 My understanding of the frontend development process, particularly with React, and how it integrates with the Next.js framework.
+---

 ## Keywords
 - frontend